 These are just some of the concerns that both men and women have in common.
 The degree to which each person worries about these issues varies according to the person, not the gender.

 Men do, however, suffer from additional insecurities that are more specific to being a man.
 Some of these issues may seem antiquated.
 However, like it or not, gender roles are still prominent in our society.
 Whether you agree with them or not, their influence can be the source of insecurity for men in particular.

 Men today still often worry and feel insecure about the following:

 Being a good provider

 Men have been socially conditioned to take on the role of the provider in a relationship.
 Being able to take care of a partner and a family and keeping them safe and financially secure weigh heavily on their minds.
 Even in today’s world where dual-income households are common, men still feel the pressure to be the main provider and protector.
-This is one of the reasons why losing a job or experiencing financial stress can cause depression in many men.
+This is one of the reasons that losing a job or experiencing financial stress can cause depression in many men.

 The ability to “satisfy a woman” is a source of concern for many men.
 This is a big problem, however, because sexual satisfaction is personal.
 It varies in its reality and isn’t readily quantifiable.
 It’s also an issue because if there are sexual problems, many people, especially men, find them very difficult to talk about.
 Sexual-related issues that go unaddressed can cause a man to feel inadequate and ashamed.

 Putting on the gun show or carrying your own six-pack is something many men strive for.
 Feeling and looking masculine and young is a big issue for many men.
 As it turns out, most men are just as worried about their appearance as women.
 In the same way women measure themselves against other women, men measure themselves against other men.

 Don’t cry, don’t have emotions, and be in charge.
 These things are what society expects men to do.
 However, men are still human.
 Controlling these normal reactions and maintaining a strong and stoic image is impossible to do all the time.